 While approximately 70% of the Earth's surface is ocean, fresh water accounts for just 2.5% of all water on the planet.
-Most of this fresh water is in glaciers and ice sheets, groundwater, or otherwise difficult to access; readily available surface water1 in such forms as lakes and streams is estimated to make up just 0.01% of all water on Earth.
+Most of this fresh water is in glaciers and ice sheets, groundwater or otherwise difficult to access; readily available surface water1 in such forms as lakes and streams is estimated to make up just 0.01% of all water on Earth.

 Furthermore, this readily usable water is unevenly distributed.
-According to the United Nations Development Programme (UNDP) Human Development Report 2006, more than 1.1 billion people worldwide have inadequate access to clean, safe water.
+According to a report published in June 2019 by the World Health Organization (WHO) and United Nations Children's Fund (UNICEF) Joint Monitoring Programme for Water Supply, Sanitation and Hygiene, some 2.2 billion people around the world do not have safely managed drinking water services, 4.2 billion people do not have safely managed sanitation services and 3 billion lack basic handwashing facilities.
 Achieving the SDG "Ensure availability and sustainable management of water and sanitation for all" will bring immeasurable benefits to people and society, saving lives by improving public sanitation, thereby helping prevent the spread of infectious disease and reducing infant mortality, while also reducing the gap between rich and poor, creating educational opportunities and contributing to regional economic development.